joeyo991/hangman-project3/README.md

 * Six attempts is given to the player to guess the word.
 * For each correct letter guessed the placeholder dash will be replaced by the correct letter.
 * For each incorrect guess, the number of attempts remaining reduces by one each time and the corresponding hangman graphic is displayed.
-* The player wins when the secret word is guessed within six attempts.
+* The player wins when the secret word is guessed within six attempts, in which case a graphic of the man standing freely is displayed.
-* The player loses if six attempts are made without guessing the secret word, in which event the final graphic of a whole man hanging from a gallow is displayed.
+* The player loses if six attempts are made without guessing the secret word, in which case the final graphic of a whole man hanging from a gallow is displayed.
 * The player then has a choice to play again or exit the game.

 # Game Logic Plan